-As global communication improves so the need for a geographically centralised workforce diminishes – and this is especially true in the world of translation.
+As global communication improves so the need for a geographically centralized workforce diminishes – and this is especially true in the world of translation.
 Emails, videoconferencing and intranet technology mean many of us work with colleagues not only in different buildings but different countries.

 This can bring huge benefits for morale, cost savings and efficiency, but it also throws up some major pitfalls.
-If you don’t have your eye on the ball, communications can go astray, factions can form and any sense of team cohesion can be lost.
+If you don’t have your eye on the ball, communications can go astray, factions can form, and any sense of team cohesion can be lost.

 Taking time to follow a few basic tips can minimize potential conflict and maximize efficiency.

 - Choose self-motivated staff – you may not always be there to walk every member of staff through their assigned roles.
 Make sure your team members have the ability to get on with things and the drive to finish tasks and meet deadlines.

 - Honesty is the best policy – if you feel like you need to watch someone throughout the day in order to have them complete their workload on time then they probably aren’t the best person to work away from the office.
 Choose workers you can trust to get the job done without the need of an overseer’s gaze.

 - Communication – any project relies on good communication, but for ones that involve remote working, good communication is essential.
 The last thing you want is for a whole day’s efforts to be wasted due to a misunderstood instruction.

 - Feedback – don’t let the efforts of your staff become lost in the mass of emails.
 Stay in contact with all the disparate members of your team and let them know how they’re doing.

 - Divide your time equally – with different teams in different locations there is always the danger that some will feel left out and under-appreciated.
 Make an effort to spread your time evenly and make any feedback you give as fair as possible.
 Nothing throws a spanner in the works like a disgruntled team dragging its heels.